Stephen-Gates/report-gallery/docs/index.md

 **[Discover the questions you can answer using LeanIX reports][questions]**

-Choose a report below to learn the questions it answers and how to create it using the [LeanIX Enterprise Architecture Suite](https://www.leanix.net/en/solutions/enterprise-architecture-suite).
+Choose a report below to learn the questions it answers and how to create it using the [LeanIX Enterprise&nbsp;Architecture&nbsp;Suite](https://www.leanix.net/en/solutions/enterprise-architecture-suite).

 ## Types of Reports